Users Guide

 Where:

-What area of town is your job?
+Where is your job?
 Commutes over 10km one way from my home (Jubilee) are charged at $2.50/km.
 This will be factored into the quote for your location.
 I have worked as far as Duncan, several Gulf Islands and Sooke, but it does add up the farther I have to go.

 If you live in a condo or strata, I need to be advised, and so does the management.
 Any special considerations concerning management or strata counsels needs to be addressed prior to my arrival.